-► Hydric Resources Intendance of the National Institute of Natural Resources - INRENA's IRH (www.inrena.gob.pe)
+► Hydric Resources Intendance of the National Institute of Natural Resources - INRENA's IRH

 This is the highest technical-regulatory authority responsible for promoting, overseeing and controlling the policies, plans, programs, projects and rules on the sustainable use of hydric resources nationwide.
 It is part of the National Institute of Natural Resources (INRENA).